PotHix/pothix.github.com/content/posts/workflow2021.md

 overdue to be postponed quickly via Todoist on the next day.
 I usually do the planning for the week every Friday, so everything should be ready for the next day.

+### Calendar

+I use Google Calendar since I started using Gmail (~2004?) and the integration with Todoist is very useful for me.

+Todoist has a 2-way-sync integration with Google calendar, but I don't care much about using it that way.
+What I do is to bring everything I have on Google calendar to my Todoist so I can better plan my day only relying on one tool.

+I mentioned I have a **Calendars** project and I use it as an umbrella to 2 other projects.
+These projects have the name of two of my calendars: my personal calendar and work calendar.

+I use the option to sync "A specific project" and just sync one of those empty projects.
+I never add anything there, their role here is to bring my calendar events to Todoist tasks with dates and times.

+I have a policy of disabling all the notifications when doing focused work and totally recommend it.
+The only problem is that you also miss some important notifications.
+When I integrated my calendar with my Todoist, I was able to know exactly what I have to do and can do my peak work without worrying if there's something important I'm missing.

 ## Conclusion